 IC Berlin – Then standard timetable is also running for the Amsterdam-Berlin train service.

-Thalys – The high speed train between Paris and Amsterdam via Brussels is running 7-8x daily during the week and 4-5x daily at weekends.
+Thalys – The high speed train between Paris and Amsterdam via Brussels has had to cut its timetable significantly.
+It is now running only 1x daily between Amsterdam and Paris plus additional 1-2x daily Paris-Brussels services.

 Eurostar – A 1x daily direct London to Amsterdam service is running.
-This departs London St Pancras at 1104 arriving in Amsterdam at 1611.
-From 1 October 2020 a second daily service (1716-2214) will commence.
+This departs from London St Pancras at 1104, arriving in Amsterdam at 1611 (train number 9126).

 International trains can be booked at the NS International site.

-Flixbus is running many European routes.
+Flixbus is running a very reduced European route schedule.
 This includes Amsterdam to various German cities plus Amsterdam to Paris, Brussels and London.

-KLM is running services to 142 destinations from Amsterdam including intercontinental and European destinations.
+KLM is running services to 150 destinations from Amsterdam including intercontinental and European destinations.
+KLM has suspended routes from Amsterdam to Cardiff, Inverness, Southampton and Teesside for the winter.

-Easyjet is running a limited schedule of flights from Amsterdam to European destinations.
+Easyjet is running a very limited schedule of flights from Amsterdam to UK and European destinations.
+Easyjet is operating at less than 20% capacity on its entire network this winter.

 Stena Line is running its daily Harwich-Hoek van Holland ferry service as normal.